 Picking the Right Type of Blog

 In order to be successful as a blogger, you need to choose the right niche.
-However, you shouldn’t just go off of what popular bloggers do – you have to be true to yourself.
+However, you shouldn’t just go off of what popular bloggers do.
+Above all, you have to be true to yourself.
 For example, just because a popular craft blogger is in the headlines for making a good living if you aren’t a crafter and cannot handle making scrapbook pages or Popsicle stick creations, then craft blogging isn’t for you.
-You also need to keep an eye out for market saturation.
+Furthermore, you also need to keep an eye out for market saturation when marketing your blog.
 If there are too many bloggers in a particular niche, then you won’t be able to have the right kind of marketable impact.
 So, you need to ask yourself a series of questions before you get started.

-Designing Your Blog
+Designing And Marketing Your Blog

 Spreading the Word